LeanKit-Labs/riaktive/README.md

 A Riak API abstraction built on riakpbc that aims for simplicity.

 ## Rationale
-While I really like how clean and well designed the riakpbc Node library is, using it requires detailed knowledge of Riak's rather sophisticated API.
-It also expects that you'll manage the connection and any setup in your consuming code.
-This doesn't seem like the sort of thing that should be hanging around in applications.
+I like the riakpbc Node library is but using it requires detailed knowledge of Riak's sophisticated API.
+Our intention with riaktive is to provide a simple set of abstractions for the most common use cases.

-I also hope that putting a simpler API out there will encourage folks to give Riak a try.
+Hopefully this library will encourage folks to give Riak a try.

 ## Features